-Serena: I decided to breastfeed my daughter Lindsey because I knew that it was beneficial for her and for me.
+Serena and Lindsey: I decided to breastfeed my daughter Lindsey because I knew that it was beneficial for her and for me.
 It’s very nutritious and prevents certain diseases.
 I breastfed her for six months and she didn’t get sick.
 It is a beautiful experience as a mother, to have the baby so close while breastfeeding.

 Before all women breastfed their children.
 Older women, like our mothers and mothers-in-law, think it is better.

 “But women who have migrated to the U.S. come back saying that formula is best.”

 But women who have migrated to the U.S. come back saying that formula is best.
 Women in the U.S. don’t breastfeed their children because they are only with the baby for a short time after they are born, before they have to go to work.

 When you have a baby, you have to be there constantly, breastfeeding every few hours.

 Now I think if a woman has money, then she will buy the formula.